willymcallister/willymcallister.github.io/_articles/lc-natural-response-derivation.md

 ## Differential equation

-To get going on a precise answer for the natural response, let's set up the circuit with some initial energy.
+To get going on a precise answer for the natural response let's set up the circuit with some initial energy.
+The initial energy will take the form of a charge placed on the capacitor, which generates a voltage.
+(I could have chosen to start with an initial current in the inductor, but I didn't.)

 The components are labeled with careful attention to the [sign convention for passive components](w/a/ee-sign-convention).
-The inductor has an initial current of $0\,\text A$ because the switch starts in the open position.
-We assume the capacitor has an initial voltage before the switch closes, $v_{\text C} =-\text V_0$.
-We let the switch close at $t = 0$.
+The capacitor voltage has its positive terminal at the bottom, so $i$ flows into the $+$ terminal as the sign convention requires.

 ![LC natural response circuit before switch]({{ site.baseurl }}{% link i/lc_natural_response1.svg %}){: .centered :}{: height="200px" :}

-<p class="caption">Notice how $v_\text C$ has its $+$ sign at the bottom.
-This means the current flows into its positive terminal.</p>
+The switch starts out open, so the initial inductor current is $0\,\text A$.
+The capacitor starts with an initial charge sufficient to generate a voltage $v_{\text C} =-\text V_0$.

+We close the switch closes at $t = 0$.
+What happens?
 As with every circuit analysis, we begin by writing one of Kirchhoff's Laws.
-In this case, we'll go with Kirchhoff's Voltage Law (KVL) around the loop, starting at the lower left, going clockwise.
+In this case, we'll use Kirchhoff's Voltage Law (KVL) around the loop, starting at the lower left corner, going clockwise.

-$v_{\text{L}}+v_{\text{}C} = 0$
+$v_{\text{L}}+v_{\text C} = 0$

+Use the appropriate $i$-$v$ expression for each voltage.
+We use the derivative form of $i$-$v$ for the inductor, and the integral form for the capacitor,

 $\left (\text L\,\dfrac{di}{dt}\right ) + \left (\dfrac{1}{\text C}\displaystyle\int i \,dt + K \right ) = 0$

 $K$ is the constant of integration for the $v_\text C$ term.

-This equation has an integral and it's kind of awkward to deal with.
-The way to get rid of an integral (an anti-derivative) is to take its derivative.
-We take the derivative of each term in the equation,
+This equation has an integral and it's awkward to deal with.
+To get rid of an integral in an equation you take the derivative of the whole equation, one term at a time,

 $\dfrac{d}{dt} \left ( \,\text L\,\dfrac{di}{dt} + \dfrac{1}{\text C}\,\displaystyle\int i \,dt + K\, \right ) = \dfrac{d}{dt}\,0$

 The $\text L$ term becomes a second derivative.
-The integral of $i\,dt$ becomes just $i$.
-The derivative of $K$ is zero so it vanishes.
-The right side is still $0$.
+In the capacitor term the derivative of the integral of $i\,dt$ is just $i$, and the derivative of $K$ is $0$ so it vanishes.
+On the right side the derivative of $0$ is $0$.

 $\text L \,\dfrac{d^2i}{dt^2} + \dfrac{1}{\text C}\,i = 0$

-The equation is tidier if the first term has no coefficient, so we divide through by $\text L$.
-This second-order differential equation models the essence of our circuit.
+The equation is prettier if the first term has no coefficient, so we divide through by $\text L$,

 $\dfrac{d^2i}{dt^2} + \dfrac{1}{\text{LC}}\,i = 0$

+This second-order differential equation models our $\text{LC}$ circuit.

 ## Propose a solution

+Now we have to solve the differential equation.
 When we solved the first-order $\text{RC}$ and $\text{RL}$ circuits we guessed at an exponential solution.
 Guessing works with second-order equations, too.
-Our second-order equation has similar requirements: we want the function and its derivatives to look like each other so they can all add up to $0$ at all times.
-The exponential function fits this description.
-We propose an exponential function with some adjustable parameters,
+Our second-order equation has similar requirements: we're looking for a function and its derivatives that look like each other, so they have a chance to add up to $0$ at all times.
+The function that fits this description is the *exponential*.

+We propose an exponential function with some adjustable parameters.
+Let (guess) the current has this form,

 $i(t) = Ke^{st}$